HSF/prmon/README.md

     make -j<number of cores on your machine>
     make install

-If your installation of RapidJSON is in a non-standard location then setting `RapidJSON_DIR` may be required as a hint to CMake.
+If your installation of nlohmann\_json is in a non-standard location then setting `nlohmann\_json\_DIR` may be required as a hint to CMake.

 The option `-DCMAKE_BUILD_TYPE` can switch between all of the standard build types.
 The default is `Release`; use `RelWithDebInfo` if you want